AI/ML Literature in Accounting

 Earnings

-Chen, X., Cho, Y. H., Dou, Y., & Lev, B. (2022).
+Chen, X., Cho, Y. H., Dou, Y., and Lev, B. (2022).
 Predicting Future Earnings Changes Using Machine Learning and Detailed Financial Data.
 Journal of Accounting Research, 60(2), 467-515.

 Accounting estimates

-Ding, K., Lev, B., Peng, X., Sun, T., & Vasarhelyi, M. A. (2020).
+Ding, K., Lev, B., Peng, X., Sun, T., and Vasarhelyi, M. A. (2020).
 Machine learning improves accounting estimates: Evidence from insurance payments.
 Review of Accounting Studies, 25(3), 1098-1134.

 Tax rates

-Guenther, D. A., Peterson, K., Searcy, J., & Williams, B. M. (2023).
+Guenther, D. A., Peterson, K., Searcy, J., and Williams, B. M. (2023).
 How Useful Are Tax Disclosures in Predicting Effective Tax Rates?
 A Machine Learning Approach.
 The Accounting Review, 1-26.

 ML to construct variable of interest in empirical research

-Hunt, J. O., Rosser, D. M., & Rowe, S. P. (2021).
+Hunt, J. O., Rosser, D. M., and Rowe, S. P. (2021).
 Using machine learning to predict auditor switches: How the likelihood of switching affects audit quality among non-switching clients.
 Journal of Accounting and Public Policy, 40(5), 106785.

-Hunt, E., Hunt, J., Richardson, V. J., & Rosser, D. (2022).
+Hunt, E., Hunt, J., Richardson, V. J., and Rosser, D. (2022).
 Auditor Response to Estimated Misstatement Risk: A Machine Learning Approach.
 Accounting Horizons, 36(1), 111-130.

 ML used in other ways: